avinya-ds/Fabrica/README.md

-# MCA WT – E-Commerce Web
+# FABRICA – E-Commerce Web

 This is a front-end e-commerce website template built as part of a Web Technologies coursework project.
 It includes multiple product listing pages, user login and registration forms, interactive validation, and clean modern styling.